 Dark blue is all the rage this season for interior design.
 Does this also apply to car interiors?

 Honestly, we’ve tried dark blue.
 But we’re fundamentally cautious about replicating seasonal trends in our vehicles.
 We need to think much longer term.
 That said, cork is currently very popular and the material is a good fit for Mazda, which began as a cork maker.
 In any case, there is a major trend towards quality, and we’re looking methodically for quality materials with a special focus on sustainability.
-The Mazda MX-30 is made in large part from up to 100% recycled materials.
+The Mazda MX-30 is partly made from up to 100% recycled materials.
 Another trend revolves around the technology in cars.
 There is already so much information.
 We need avoid sensory overload.
-Back in the 1980s, some car interiors were beginning to resemble Christmas trees, but that didn’t last very long.
+Back in the 1980s, some concept car interiors were beginning to resemble Christmas trees, but that didn’t last very long.

 What then should a car interior offer?

 To make people immediately feel comfortable and not overwhelmed.
 Attractive but restrained materials and colours are fundamental here.
 The cabin needs a simple design exhibiting high quality.
 That’s all.
 Old cars do it well: they’re honest and simple.
-I have a 1971 Daihatsu.
+I have a 1971 Datsun.
 It’s so minimalistic, the only equipment inside is a radio.
 It calms the soul.
 I think we need to go back to this.
 We’re clearly doing so at Mazda: Our interiors are very straightforward.

 How liveable should a car interior be?